RezaJF/hess/README.md

 * `--sense-threshold-indep` default at 0.5, allows users to control standard error of the estimates when total SNP heritability is available, the smaller the threshold, the smaller the standard error (at the cost of downward bias)
+* `--eig-threshold` default at 1.0, allows users to filter eigenvectors based on magnitude of eigenvalues

 ---